 - 2016 roadmap milestone: The projects that are priorities for the Zulip project.
 These are great projects if you're looking to make an impact.

 Another way to find issues in Zulip is to take advantage of our

-Click on any of the “area:” labels and you will see all the tickets related to your area of interest.
+area: labels to see all the tickets related to your

 If you're excited about helping with an open issue, make sure to claim the issue by commenting the following in the comment section: "@zulipbot claim". @zulipbot will assign you to the issue and label the issue as in progress.
 For more details, check out @zulipbot.

 You're encouraged to ask questions on how to best implement or debug your changes -- the Zulip maintainers are excited to answer questions to help you stay unblocked and working efficiently.
 It's great to ask questions in comments on GitHub issues and pull requests, or on chat.zulip.org.
 We'll direct longer discussions to Zulip chat, but please post a summary of what you learned from the chat, or link to the conversation, in a comment on the GitHub issue.

 We also welcome suggestions of features that you feel would be valuable or changes that you feel would make Zulip a better open source project, and are happy to support you in adding new features or other user experience improvements to Zulip.